If you need urgent mental health support

 Managing stress

-• provide a space where your employees can take a rest or break
+• give your employees a dedicated space where they can take a rest or break

-• encourage the use of personal leave when they need it
+• encourage the use of sick (personal) leave for mental health purposes

-• make sure your workplace is designed correctly to allow sunlight and fresh air
+• design your workplace to allow in sunlight and fresh air

 • make sure your employees know where they can get support